Mark Berent

 Lt Col Mark E. Berent, USAF (Ret), was born in Minneapolis, Minnesota.
 He attended Cretin High

-School in St. Paul, Minnesota.
+School in St. Paul, Minnesota and St. Thomas College.
 Later he graduated from Arizona State University under the Air Force Institute of Technology program with a Bachelor of Science degree in Mechanical Engineering.

 He has also served two tours at the United States Space and Missile System Organization (SAMSO) at Los Angeles, California working first in the Satellites Control Facility and later as a staff developmental engineer for the space shuttle.
 In his expansive career he has seen service as an Air Attaché to the United States Embassy, Phnom Penh, Cambodia and also as Chief of Test Control Branch at the Air Development and Test Center at Eglin Air Force Base, Florida.
 He also served as an instructor at the Air Force's Squadron Officer School.